jonjohnsontc/Onion_or_Nah/README.md

 ## Organization

-This project is divided into TK separate folders, while a `requirements.txt` can be found in the root directory, names and descriptions of folders below:
+This project is divided into 5 separate folders, while a `requirements.txt` can be found in the root directory, names and descriptions of folders below:

 - data: contains the datasets scrapped from the pushshift API in the form of .json files
 - images: contains images generated within my notebooks and utilized in the presentation file